A multiple criteria methodology for priority based portfolio selection: Case study

 These two new obtained categorizations were discussed with the DM.
-Both configurations were considered inadequate.
-This is due to the presence of many projects that can be assigned to two different categories and in some cases to even more (e.g. $a_{13}$ and $a_{15}$).
-The DM commented that this classification does not represent what he values as being a good prioritization.
+Both configurations were considered not adequate.
+This is due to the presence of many projects that can be assigned to two different categories and in some cases to even more categories (i.e., $a_{13}$ and $a_{15}$).
+The DM commented that this categorization does not represent what he retains being a good prioritization.
 In particular, concerns were raised for the presence of project $a_{14}$ in the last category.
-Even if it will restore the largest building and surrounding area (the highest value for criterion $g_6$), project $a_{14}$ does not represent the DM's opinion of being a project to prioritize, and so it should be in a different category than that of project $a_{11}$.
-Also, project $a_{10}$ has been classified in category $C_2$, while the expert felt that this project should be at least in the upper category, since it is a strategic attraction for the city.
-At this point the analyst, felt that the best option was to move to the selection of the projects adopting the priorities obtained with the first set of reference of veto thresholds, reference actions and preference information.
+Even if it will restore the largest building and surrounding area (highest value for criterion $g_6$), project $a_{14}$ does not represent the DM's opinion of being a project to prioritize and it should be in a different category in comparison to project $a_{11}$.
+Also project $a_{10}$ has been classified in the category $C_2$, while the specialist felt that this project should be at least in the upper category being a strategic attraction for the city.
+At this point the analyst felt that the best option was to move to the selection of the projects adopting the priorities obtained with the first set of reference of veto thresholds, reference actions and preference information.